eightykv/eightykv/README.md

 ## Quadrubrachea
 This project builds on the existing gloves, using their data to control a set of servo motors that will form four robotic arms.
 This is a work in progress.

+## Supercollider
+This project contains the WIP code changing from Pure Data to SuperCollider.
+This is the one under the most active development.

 ## Other stuff?
-There may be other random or discontinued projects in the repo, but those three are the ones under active development.
+There may be other random or discontinued projects in the repo, but those three are the ones being maintained.